-Requirements for Offering the Course: This course may only be offered by Commission-certified Education Providers (EPs) that have received course approval for each specific course delivery method.
+Requirements for Offering the Course: This course may only be offered by Commissioncertified Education Providers (EPs) that have received course approval for each specific course delivery method.
 EPs may only use instructors approved by the North Carolina Real Estate Commission to teach Prelicensing and Postlicensing courses.
-Rules governing the conduct of the course, including scheduling, course delivery, course completion standards, course completion reporting and other related matters may be obtained on the Commission website (www.ncrec.gov).
+Rules governing the conduct of the course, including scheduling, course delivery, course completion standards, course completion reporting, and other related matters may be obtained on the Commission website (www.ncrec.gov).
 The Post 302 - Contracts & Closing course must be taught as prescribed by this syllabus.

-Course Hours and Delivery Method: Each Postlicensing course must consist of a minimum of 30 instructional hours.
+Course Hours & Delivery Method: Each Postlicensing course must consist of a minimum of 30 instructional hours.
 The course may be offered via in-person, synchronous distance, self-paced distance, or blended delivery.
-Course pre-approval is required for each type of delivery.
+Separate course pre-approval is required for each delivery type.